 Modern houses are insulated boxes with little or no air movement as we try to make them more energy efficient, this is an ideal environment for black mould to grow.
 Black mould is an undesirable fungus that results from an excessive build-up of moisture which can have serious implications on health and food hygiene.
 Surprisingly, it is easy to resolve once you have identified the problem and ruled out any issues with rising or penetrating damp.
 A properly installed ventilation system will reduce humidity levels in the home whilst providing households with fresh, filtered air, diminishing damp, condensation and black mould problems.

-Click on this link to see how a Mitsubishi Lossnay heat recovery unit works in a domestic property.
-Mitsubishi Lossnay
+Check out the video to see how a Mitsubishi Lossnay heat recovery unit works in a domestic property.

 Part F of the Building Regulations focuses primarily on mechanical ventilation systems and indoor air quality on new build commercial or refurbished properties.
 It covers all aspects of specifying and designing a mechanical ventilation system, giving guidance on installation, commissioning, operation and maintenance

 A properly designed mechanical ventilation system with heat recovery units can help reduce overheating in buildings and decrease both cooling and heating loads thereby reducing your fuel bills and giving you a comfortable place to work.